Everykey: Crowdfunding campaign

+Perception

-Many were skeptical about Everykey’s legitimacy due to the company’s delayed shipment to early adopters.
+Many were skeptical about Everykey’s legitimacy due to the company’s delayed shipment to early doners.
 John McAfee’s involvement as the company’s brand ambassador was controversial, with some being concerned and others elated regarding his involvement.
-The company hosted an r/IAmA style open forum on Reddit so anyone could ask about topics ranging from security to late delivery.
+As a response, the company hosted a r/IAmA style open forum on Reddit so anyone could ask about topics ranging from security to late delivery.

 Everykey has since addressed many of the initial concerns, and is now selling their products with retailers such as Best Buy, Newegg, and Office Depot.

 Competitors

-In the password managers market, Everykey competes with LastPass, 1Password and Dashlane.
+In the password managers market, Everykey competes with: LastPass, 1Password ,and Dashlane.
 In the hardware security key market, Everykey's competitors include Nymi and YubiKey.

 Awards

 Everykey has been recognized by many local and state organizations for the CEO’s flashy pitch style and grassroots backstory: